 - Will I know my mentor?: Most students have no previous experience with any particular faculty member.
 However, some applicants (students and mentors) identify each other as desirable research/work partners prior to applying and indicate this in their applications.
 If the student is highly ranked and is awarded an internship, they may be matched with that proposed mentor.
 Please note: having established such a potential mentor/student match in advance has no bearing on the evaluation.
 Student awardees are selected first, and entirely based on their own merit irrespective of the mentor applications.

 - What is required of an intern?: Curiosity, motivation, professionalism, good communication, and a commitment to learn and contribute are a must.

 Internships begin with an orientation that takes place at the start of the academic year early in the Fall semester, and culminates with a statewide Undergraduate Research Symposium at the end of the spring semester.
 These two meetings are mandatory.
-Several weeks in advance of the symposium, each intern is required to submit a brief abstract summarizing internship work for the formal symposium book of abstracts, and an associated PowerPoint presentation.
+Several weeks in advance of the Symposium, each intern is required to submit a brief abstract summarizing their internship work.
+This is included in a formal Symposium book of abstracts.
+Interns must also submit an associated PowerPoint presentation.
 Interns must present this PowerPoint at the Symposium.
 Interns are also asked to complete tracking forms at the orientation and an online program evaluation at the end of the first semester.
 Attending the orientation, symposium, and submitting the few noted deliverables represents your commitment required by NASA Space Grant.
 All other commitments are defined and agreed upon by you and your mentor when you establish your working relationship at the beginning of the academic year.